STAR Lab

 • Strong programming skills at least in one language.
 Knowing Java is a plus.

-• Experience on auto-driving simulation tools such as Carla and LGSVL
+• Experience with auto-driving simulation tools such as Carla and LGSVL

-• Experience on autonomous vehicle systems such as Autoware and Apollo
+• Experience with autonomous vehicle systems such as Autoware and Apollo

 If you are interested, please send an email to Mijung at mijungk at unist dot ac dot kr.